|

 they

-7. "Two hours of missing time on their clock is about 20 minutes
+7. "Two hours of missing time on theirs, is about 20 minutes

 8. "Did you get what you needed?"
 Edlin asked.
 "Yeah --